You Won’t Believe the Details of This Embarrassing Privacy Breach

 Such complicated questions don’t have easy answers.
 Biprogy said they wouldn’t use USB drives for such jobs in the future—and that more than one employee would be entrusted to oversee the process.

-But there are more proactive steps you can take to protect your information, your identity, and your business, especially if it retains any client data or private details.
-At CMIT Solutions, the following strategies make up the foundation of our remote, redundant, and regular data backup solution.
+At CMIT Solutions, the following strategies make up the foundation of our remote, redundant, and regular data backup solution:

 At CMIT Solutions, we believe in a proactive approach to cybersecurity and data protection.
 Instead of waiting for the inevitable breach or compromise to happen, we work around the clock to protect our clients and keep their companies safe.
 We understand the ongoing threat of data loss and we’re here to help you avoid it.
 Contact CMIT Solutions today to find out more.